kanisterio/kanister/docs/examples.rst

 Cassandra Example
 =================

-The Apache Cassandra database is the right choice when you need scalability and high availability without compromising performance.
-Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
-Cassandra's support for replicating across multiple datacenters is best-in-class, providing lower latency for your users and the peace of mind of knowing that you can survive regional outages.
+The Apache Cassandra database is the right choice when you need scale ability and high availability without compromising performance.
+Linear scale ability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
+Cassandra's support for replicating across multiple data centers is best-in-class, providing lower latency for your users and the peace of mind of knowing that you can survive regional outages.